ovrclk/disco/README.md

 Check out this [announcement](https://techcrunch.com/2017/11/21/overclock-labs-bets-on-kubernetes-to-help-companies-automate-their-cloud-infrastructure) post about DISCO.

+## Getting Started

+If you would like to get started using DISCO with some defaults (Packet for servers, Cloudflare for routing), check out our [Getting Started](getting-started) guide!

 ## The Disco Way

 DISCO is a methodology and a framework for deploying modern, scalable and secure services.